Kira Puru urges fans not to vote her single for the triple j Hottest 100

-Kira Puru has taken to Instagram to encourage fans not to vote for her latest single, ‘Idiot’, after being called out for ableism.
+Kira Puru has taken to Instagram to encourage fans not to vote for her latest single, ‘Idiot’, for the triple j Hottest 100 after being called out for ableism.

 “hi everyone – just a heads up that I’m not campaigning for my song ‘idi*t’ in the h100 this year because of its ableist terminology,” she wrote on Instagram.
 “As always I appreciate all your love and support, it’s so beautiful, but do me a favour and consider casting your vote in favour of some other very talented local woc/nboc.”